- Meteorite Type: Iron, IVA

 1 in stock

 In the early days of meteorite collecting in the Namib desert, where these Gibeons originated, finders sometimes painted the approximate weight (in percentages of kilograms) onto their discoveries.
 These “field weights” bring added collectibility and provenance to meteorites, and such a number is visible on the top face of the mortar.
-Superior quality sculptural Gibeons like these have all but disappeared from the marketplace and an artifact-like example such as this unique and exquisite pair comes along once in a lifetime.
+Superior quality sculptural Gibeons like these have all but disappeared from the marketplace and an artifact-like example such as this is truly a unique and exquisite pair.
 Use it, reverentially, to prepare your very own cosmic sustenance.